 Step 6 – Add wall clock kit.

-Mark center of the clock and attach the clock mechanism kit following the instructions on the package.
+Mark the center of the clock and attach the clock mechanism kit following the instructions on the package.

-Tip – Use the same size drill bit as the size of the shaft of the clock mechanism and drill from the front to the back so any splintered wood is hidden on the back.
+Tip – Use the same size drill bit like the size of the shaft of the clock mechanism and drill from the front to the back so any splintered wood is hidden on the back.